 The design of alternators is such that they are inherently current limited, by means of winding inductance and that they generate AC.
 The rectifier diodes used to change the three phase AC to DC automatically prevent the battery discharging when there's no output.
 Hence, alternators do not require the cutout and current coils in the regulator assembly.

 Electronic regulators which replaced the earlier mechanical types use a power transistor to control the field current.
 This is controlled by a zener diode voltage reference and comparator circuit.
 As alternators were standard by this time, there was no need to provide current control or a cutout in the electronic regulator assembly.

-The field winding is energised from this internally.
-So, to use a standard regulator involves having to separate this connection and provide a second insulated terminal.
+Since the field winding is energised internally, it has no external connection.
+To use a standard regulator involves having to separate the field coil connection, and providing a second insulated terminal.
 Indeed, this has been done.
 However, it looks out of place and involves wiring modifications.
 For those who just want a drop in regulator with no wiring modifications, an electronic regulator was developed by Fun Projects.

 First Principles - Grounding Switch.

 Switch short circuits generator output when no output is desired.

 Well known in the Model T world is the so called "Grounding Switch".
 It made its appearance in an issue of "Tinkering Tips" many years ago.
 By means of this switch the generator could be shut off, if it was felt the battery did not require further charging.
 It was also thought that by shutting off the generator, some extra horsepower could be obtained from the engine.
 However, a theoretical analysis of the latter tends to make this claim suspicious.
 Assuming a charge current of 5A at 7V, that is a power of 35W.
 Assuming 50% efficiency for the generator, the input power would be around 70W.
 That is about one tenth of one horsepower!
 (1 HP = 746W).

 To shut off the generator, we cannot merely